 You might ask yourself, why not just let the Sales Adviser do those activities?
 One of the primary benefits to distinguishing the roles of business development and Sales Adviser is enabling specialization within their roles.
 There are very different skill sets needed in searching, discovering, nurturing, negotiating, and closing.
 By separating the business development role from the Sales Consultant role, each can develop a level of expertise that ultimately accelerates the sales cycle from generating more qualified leads to closing more prospects.

-The most competent and trusted Sales Consultants have limited capacity to do the research, gather lead intelligence and qualify prospects.
-Instead, let them focus on achieving high hit rates and close rates with warm introductions.
+The most competent and trusted Sales Consultants in insurance brokerages have limited capacity to do the research, gather lead intelligence, and qualify prospects.
+Instead, let them focus on achieving high hit and close rates with warm introductions.
 The warm introduction occurs when the BDT matches the client with the Sales Consultant that brings the best expertise to meet their needs.
 The Sales Consultant can quickly engage and craft the right solutions.
-The Sales Consultant is the extension of the multiple touches the BDT has invested.
+The Sales Consultant extends the multiple touches the BDT has invested.
 They deliver the value proposition of their firm to the client.